nnamanikester/Campus-Triangle-Screens/README.md

 ### Test Of Knowledge Screen

 The screen that has the list of subjects that a user offers in school.
 These subject list might be in form of a button that will take the user to a chat like environment for testing his/her Knowledge.

+### Subject Screen

+This is a chat screen.
+But in this case, the chat would be between the user and a bot configured specifically for that particular subject.
+The bot can ask questions and wait for an answer from the user.
+Based on the user's answer, the bot would tell the user if it's correct or not, and then scores the user.